hrb24/OutlierIdentifier/README.md

 Program Description

 The program inputs a .txt file of values, provided by the user, and outputs the outliers in the data set based on either Inter Quartile Range (IQR) or Standard Deviation cutoffs.
-The file should contain no other information aside from the values and each value should be separated by a new line character (\n).
+The file should contain no other information aside from the values, each value should be separated by a new line character (\n), and there should be at least 10 values.

 The user has the ability to enter a pathname or file name as well, whichever is most convient.